-Customers Employed Last year's This year's performance indicated 78.1_76.6% of our customers were employed in the quarter after exiting from services.
+Customers Employed - Last year's performance indicated 78.1% of our customers were employed in the quarter after exiting from services.
 Our current annual target is 76%.

-Higher Real Incomes - Last year's This year's performance indicated 33.831.5% of customers who exited had earnings gains of at least 20%.
-Our current annual target is 3637%.
+Higher Real Incomes - Last year's performance indicated 33.8% of customers who exited had earnings gains of at least 20%.
+Our current annual target is 36%.